opendroneid/receiver-android/README.md

 Your own generated key must be inserted in:
 `Android/app/src/main/res/values/google_maps_api.xml`

+## Transmission method support on different Android smartphones

+An extensive list of the support in different phone models is [available here](supported-smartphones.md).

+The transmission methods supported on a specific device (as per the Android feature flags) are listed in the settings menu of the application.
+However, reception can still fail for various reasons.
+See further details below and in the description of the [device list](supported-smartphones.md).

+### Bluetooth

 The Bluetooth reception of the application has been tested to work on several devices:
 - Huawei Y6 Pro (Android 5.1)
 - HTC one M9 (Android 5.1, 6.0, 7.0)